hpaulkeeler/DetPoisson_MATLAB/README.md

 A determinantally-thinned (Poisson) point process is essentially a discrete determinantal point process whose underlying state space is a single realization of a (Poisson) point process defined on some (bounded) continuous space.

 Run the file DemoDetPoisson.m for a demonstration of simulating a determinantally-thinned Poisson point process.
-I what wrote this code in R and in Python, which both have a very similar structure; see
+I also wrote this code in R and in Python, which both have a very similar structure; see

 https://github.com/hpaulkeeler/DetPoisson_R